acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 To adjust, focus the lens to its closest distance: 3 feet.
 Then place something like a magazine with contrasty text roughly 3 feet away.
 Move the camera back and forth while looking through the rangefinder until the patch aligns.
 Check the ground glass.
 Not in focus?
 Time to adjust the rangefinder.
 There's a little screw (see image) on a slanted surface to the right of the rangefinder, on the back.
 If you're lucky it's a slotted screw.
 If you're not (like me) then it's a tiny hex bolt.
 Either way, extremely small movements of this screw will move your rangefinder patch left and right.

+_Tip_: I've found a good starting point is to set the lens's focus distance to the 50 foot mark, then align the rangefinder as if you're aligning for infinity.
+Eight out ten times I've found no further adjustment is necessary at closest focus.

 <div style="text-align:center">
 {% include image.html url="/assets/wr/110v2/20.jpeg" %}
 </div>